CTSRD-CHERI/morello-early-performance-results/src/performance-analysis-spec/specific-hardware-and-software.md

 (Neoverse N1) microarchitecture with elimination of the data-dependent exception issue; as above, the microarchitectural change should not affect this workload.

-A larger version of this figure appears at the end of this report.